datamathur/GFG-DSA/README.md

 # GFG-DSA
-My Solutions to all the problems of the DSA course by GFG
+My Solutions to all the problems of the DSA course by GFG, Lol.